Ted's Bridge World Play Problems

 East to make 6NT against any defense and distribution.

 East wins the opening spade lead as west discards a red card — say, a diamond.
-Declarer leads the H2.
+Declarer leads the 2.
 If south follows low, west inserts the nine-spot, assuring five tricks in the suit.
 Alternatively, if south plays an honor, declarer ducks, and he will know what to do next.
+(Actually, declarer can afford to take either honor with the king and still prevail with careful play; but it's a whole lot easier just to play low, then place one's hand upon the table.)

 Go Back